UNF Open Educational Resources (OER) Initiative

 - Proposals must include a description of the impact of financial savings for students.

-- Courses already using open access materials exclusively are not eligible.
+- Courses already using open access materials exclusively or courses where the instructional materials are already under $25 are not eligible.

 Support for Selected Proposals

 Before starting the process of transforming their courses to use OER, awardees will complete the following training workshops:

 - Kick-off Meeting/Introduction to Open Educational Resources (Face-to-face)

 - Copyright Overview (online)